About Time Travel: Meet Me on a Starship!

-“Meet me on a starship!
-This is what my friend told me four years ago when he decided to die.
+“Meet me on a starship!” my friend told me five years ago when he decided to die.
 He said he’d had enough; eighty-six was plenty of time spent in this world and needed some rest from it.
 A week later, he was gone, just like that.

-It was not the first time I saw someone setting their mind on departing and succeeding.
-I had seen it before in old age.
+It was not the first time I saw someone setting their mind on departing and succeeding; I had seen it before in old age.
 All seems good, and suddenly people decide enough is enough.
 In a few days, their bodies shut down quietly, and they pass peacefully.
 I was amazed at first.
-I thought humans have no control over it.
+I thought humans had no control over it.

 I was half his age, but that was never a barrier on either side.
 The ease with which we started a conversation with “lovely weather yesterday; I took a long walk” and delved into metaphysics made me addicted to meeting him.

 We talked heaps about what we transform into when we leave our current shape.
-What was before Jericho, even farther, before the last ice age.
-In which society has religion first become monotheistic.
-The meaning of number three beyond mathematics.
+What was before Jericho, even farther, before the last ice age?
+In which society has religion first become monotheistic?
+The meaning of the number three beyond mathematics.
 What entities govern the known universe.
 What about the other universes?

 Music being mathematical precision, parallel dimensions, how bending light waves relate to time travel and so on were recurrent topics in our conversation.